maestrano/maestrano-java/README.md

 To get started just go to: http://api-sandbox.maestrano.io

-An example java application is also available: https://github.com/maestrano/demoapp-java
+A **java demo application** is also available: https://github.com/maestrano/demoapp-java

 ## Getting Started